CelineWW/Mapping_Earthquakes/README.md

 ## Result

- - Add street map and satellite map as base layer option

- - Map all earthquakes with Point geoJSON data as an overlay map.
+ - Use street map and satellite map as base layer options, map all past 7 days earthquakes with Point geoJSON data as an overlay map.

    Circle marker colors and radius were styled to appeal viewers based on the magtitude of earthquakes.
    A legend was created on the bottom right to show magnitude range.